officelearn/azure-docs.sv-se/articles/cognitive-services/bing-visual-search/quickstarts/java.md

 ## <a name="construct-the-search-request-and-query"></a>Konstruera sökbegäran och fråga

-1. I den huvudsakliga metoden för ditt program skapar du en HTTP-klient som använder `HttpClientBuilder.create().build();`:
+1. In the main method of your application, create an HTTP client using `HttpClientBuilder.create().build();`:

     ```java
     CloseableHttpClient httpClient = HttpClientBuilder.create().build();
     ```

-2. Skapa en `HttpEntity` objekt för att överföra avbildningen till API: et:
+2. Create an `HttpEntity` object to upload your image to the API:

     ```java
     HttpEntity entity = MultipartEntityBuilder